 5. ProSelect 37 Empire Dog Crate

 Moving onto the flip side of the option above, this next pick is our premium choice.
-This dog crate features 20-gauge steel construction with reinforced 0.5-inch diameter steel tubes for extra durability.
-The black frame comes in either medium or large sizes, so it is not recommended for smaller pups.
+It features 20-gauge steel construction with reinforced 0.5-inch diameter steel tubes for extra durability.
+The black frame comes in medium or large sizes, so it is not recommended for smaller pups.

 Keeping this more costly unit out of the top spot is the fact that it only has front door access.
-On the other hand, it does have removable locking wheels, a sliding bottom tray, and dual push-locking latches that are impossible to open even with your pooch’s full force.
+On the other hand, it has removable locking wheels, a sliding bottom tray, and dual push-locking latches that are impossible to open even with your pup’s full force.

 Another useful product: Calming dog treats